matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. `:tabn` `:tabp`, `:tabm [tab#]` will switch between tabs.
 1. `:n` and co will switch between files.
 1. CtrlP is a godsend.
 Use `<c-t>` to open the found file in a new tab
-1. `:e /file/path` will activate a new buffer at the given filepath.
+1. `:e /file/path` will activate a new buffer at the given file path.
 1. `:bd` will close the active buffer.
 Adding a number afterwards will close a specific buffer.
 You can also use tab completion and do it by name.
 1. `:bp`, `:bn` switch between buffers.
 1. `:buffers` will list all buffers currently in memory.